clastix/kamaji/docs/content/getting-started.md

 The Tenant Control Plane is made of pods running in the Kamaji Admin Cluster.
 At this point, the tenant cluster has no worker nodes.
 So, the next step is to join some worker nodes to the Tenant Control Plane.

-Kamaji does not provide any helper for creation of tenant worker nodes, insteat it leverages the [Cluster Management API](https://github.com/kubernetes-sigs/cluster-api) project by providing a `ControlPlane` provider.
+Kamaji does not provide any helper for creation of tenant worker nodes, instead it leverages the [Cluster Management API](https://github.com/kubernetes-sigs/cluster-api).
 This allows you to create the tenant clusters, including worker nodes, in a completely declarative way.
 Refer to the [Cluster API guide](guides/cluster-api.md) to learn more about supported providers.

 An alternative approach for joining nodes is to use the `kubeadm` command on each node.
 Follow the related [documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) in order to: